 Individual Chocolate Hazelnut Pies

-First I made the chocolate hazelnut spread, and let it cool to room temperature.
+First make the chocolate hazelnut spread (do NOT add the optional cup of coconut milk), and let it cool to room temperature.

 1 cup walnut meal flour (walnuts that have been pureed in the food processor) OR almond meal flour

 1 teaspoon baking soda

 3 tablespoons flax seed meal OR 1.5 tablespoons chia seed meal (ground chia seeds)